caltechlibrary/persistent_url_resolver/README.md

 ## Operation

+If you need to manually add a resolver link, you can use the `resolver_link.py` script.
+You provide the resolver name, the url, and a message for the log.
+ `python change_resolver_link.py CaltechBOOK:1984.001 https://authors.library.caltech.edu/25061/ "Capitalization"`

 The `resolver.py` script automates setting up the resolver.  `python resolver.py` will find resolver links in Eprints repositories and upload them to S3.
 Normally only new links are added, but if you want to update all the